jbuchermn/pywm/README.md

 ## ToDo

-- Clipboard
+- Drag-n-drop
 - Cursor not displayed initially

-- XWayland dialogs
 - Hide cursor on demand
 - Change cursor (in general + e.g. when over a link)

+- XWayland dialogs
 - Opacity of views